- Cardiovascular Health Home

 - Minnesota Stroke Program

 |Indicator||Date of Most Recent Measure||Current Measure||Trend|

 - In 2018, there were more than 49,000 hospitalizations of Minnesotans for heart disease, or a rate of almost 732 hospitalizations per 100,000 people.

 As shown in Chart 1 and Table 1, both the total number and the rate of hospitalizations of Minnesotans due to heart disease have declined since 2005.
 The number of hospitalizations declined and hospitalization rate was significantly lower each year until the year 2014.
 Since then, the number of hospitalizations has increased by approximately 5,000.
-The average annual hospitalization rate has been relatively stable since 2015, rising less than 5% over four years.
+The average annual hospitalization rate has been relatively stable since 2015, rising approximately 5% over four years.

 Chart 1: Age-adjusted Hospitalization Rate due to Heart Disease for all Minnesotans, 2005-2018